How To Make Friends When You Have None

 - Take a class and talk to other students before or after class.

-- Volunteer in your community-a school, food bank, Big Brothers, Big Sisters, a museum, or the hospital
+- Volunteer in your community, a school, food bank, Big Brothers, Big Sisters, a museum, or the hospital

-- Get involved in a small church group.
+- Become involvedin a small church group.

 - Join a gym or start an exercise regimen with someone.